Field Guide to the R Mixed Model Wilderness

 check_model(model_lme, check = c('normality', 'linearity'))

-Please remember that conclusions should not be drawn from the model that doesn’t meet linear mixed model assumptions.
+Please remember that conclusions should not be drawn from models that do not meet linear mixed model assumptions.